The boosted HP filter is more general than you might think: Additional Numerical Results

 \section{Additional Numerical Results}

 Remarks \ref{rem:Surprise1} and \ref{rem:Surprise2} following Proposition \ref{pop:hpltu} predict that when $\lambda=\mu n^{4}$ the residual from the HP filter will retain a near explosive component involving the factor $\mathrm{e}^{cr}$ when $c>0$, which suggests that MSEs should be larger at the localizing coefficient $c=3$ than at $c=-3$, ceteris paribus.
 This outcome is observed in Table \ref{tab:LUR} when $n=100$ for quarterly data and when $n=300$ for monthly data, but is unclear in the larger sample sizes because the tuning parameter $\lambda$ is kept to $\lambda=1600$ and $\lambda=129600$ in Table \ref{tab:LUR}.
-In further confirmation of Remarks \ref{rem:Surprise1} and \ref{rem:Surprise2}, Table \ref{tab:Appendix1} reports MSE results for the same DGPs and estimation methods as in Table \ref{tab:LUR} but using the tuning parameter $\lambda=1.6\times10^{-5}n^{4}$.
-For $n=100$ or $300$, we have $\lambda=1600$ and $129600$ and the results in these cases in Table \ref{tab:Appendix1} are the same as those in the corresponding cells of Table \ref{tab:LUR}.
-The same holds for the AR filter because $\lambda$ is irrelevant in the autoregression.
+In further confirmation of Remarks \ref{rem:Surprise1} and \ref{rem:Surprise2}, Table \ref{tab:Appendix1} reports MSE results for the same DGPs of quarterly data as in Table \ref{tab:LUR}, but using the tuning parameter $\lambda=1.6\times10^{-5}n^{4}$.
+For $n=100$, we have $\lambda=1600$ and the results in this case in Table \ref{tab:Appendix1} are the same as those in the corresponding cells of Table \ref{tab:LUR}.
+The same holds for the HRF filter because $\lambda$ is irrelevant in the autoregression.

-Consider the LUR case of DGP6.
+Consider the LUR case of DGP4.
 The MSE of the HP filter under $c=3$ is the largest, followed by $c=-3$ which in turn exceed those of $c=0$.
 These outcomes are fully consistent with theory as the exponential factor $\mathrm{e}^{cr}$ is present in both the near explosive ($c>0$) and near stationary ($c<0$) cases in (\ref{eq:LUR_c}).
 The HP filter fails to completely catch the exponential factor effects because it removes only polynomial trends up to the third order.
 In contrast, when $c=0$ the exponential function factor is no longer present in (\ref{eq:LUR_c}), so that the HP filter MSE slightly improves when $c=0$ relative to $c=-3$.
-The HP MSEs have similar rankings over $c$ for DGPs 7--8, whereas the MSEs in DGPs 9--10 are primarily affected by the presence of a structural break.
+The HP MSEs have similar rankings over $c$ for DGPs 5, whereas the MSEs in DGPs 6 are primarily affected by the presence of a structural break.
 The MSEs of the bHP filter show much smaller differences between near explosive, unit root, and near stationary cases.
-These results further confirm the robustness of bHP's capabilities in trend-cycle determination in LUR models.
+These results provide confirmation of the robustness of bHP's capabilities in trend-cycle determination under LUR generating mechanisms.